-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance with Pyelonephritis or a Kidney Infection.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance with Pyelonephritis or a Kidney Infection.

 - Can I qualify for life insurance if I have been diagnosed with Pyelonephritis or a Kidney Infection?

 - Why do life insurance companies care if I have been diagnosed with Pyelonephritis or a Kidney Infection?

 - What kind of information will insurance companies ask me or be interested in?